-c.
-Research Tools - in addition to 40 semester hours of course work d.
-Boundaries Workshop
+Research Tools - in addition to 40 semester hours of course work

 Each concentration requires at least 2 research tools.
 These tools may take the form of ancient or modern languages, qualitative and quantitative research, ethnography, or other area determined in consultation with the advisor.